Labrador Hollow Unique Area: Recreation and facilities

 Labrador Hollow Unique Area is open to the public for recreation including hiking, snowshoeing, cross-country skiing, nature viewing, fishing, hunting, and non-motorized boating.
 A hang glider launch is located on a hillside in the eastern portion of the area.

 In addition to 4.8 mi of trails that are maintained within the area, a 2000 ft handicapped-accessible boardwalk is available within the wetlands at the northern end of Labrador Pond.
 Additional accessible features include a fishing pier along the pond's western shore, and a trail to view Tinkers Falls from near its base.
-Trails to reach the recessed amphitheater behind the falls, as well as to reach the top of the falls, were improved in 2014.

-Sportfish species in Labrador Pond include chain pickerel, largemouth bass, pumpkinseed, bluegill, yellow perch, common carp, and brown bullhead.
 Fishing is permitted from a pier constructed on the western shore, or from non-motorized boats that may be hand-launched from the same location.
 To protect the sensitive shoreline habitat, shore fishing is not permitted.

 Prohibited activities within the unique area include camping and the building of fires, although primitive camping is permitted in the adjacent state forest properties.